 - Partnering to convert underutilized non-residential properties into housing.
 The City could work with landowners to evaluate opportunities for adapting vacant/underused buildings for new housing or mixed-use development.
-Implementing this action may depend, in part, on use of tools such as TIF funding (Action 5) to address infrastructure deficiencies or support development of affordable housing. - Utilizing surplus land owned by faith-based organizations for affordable housing.
-The City could work with faith organizations to utilize their excess land for affordable housing.
+Implementing this strategy may depend, in part, on use of tools such as TIF funding (Strategy 1.2) to address infrastructure deficiencies or support development of affordable housing. - Utilizing surplus land owned by faith-based organizations for affordable housing.
+The City could work with faith organizations to utilize their excess land for affordable housing (Strategy 1.4).
 The City could assist such organizations with favorable zoning, permitting, and financial incentives. - Community Land Trust (CLT).
-CLT is a model wherein a community organization owns land and provides long-term ground leases to lowincome households to purchase homes on the land, agreeing to purchase prices, resale prices, equity capture, and other terms.
+CLT (DLCD Strategy F03) is a model wherein a community organization owns land and provides long-term ground leases to low-income households to purchase homes on the land, agreeing to purchase prices, resale prices, equity capture, and other terms.
 This model allows low-income households to become homeowners and capture some equity as the home appreciates but ensures that the home remains affordable for future homebuyers.
 Cottage clusters or condo developments are a common development type for CLT as it allows for the sponsoring organization to maintain ownership of the land.

-NOTE: PPP is an "umbrella" action that overlaps significantly with other actions in this document (funding support for affordable housing, tax incentives, community land trusts, etc.).
-Implementing a PPP action could take many forms.
+NOTE: PPP is an "umbrella" strategy that overlaps significantly with other strategies in this document (funding support for affordable housing, tax incentives, community land trusts, etc.).
+Implementing a PPP strategy could take many forms.
 In the final HPS, it will be important for the City to be clear about the specific actions it will take to pursue and support PPPs for affordable housing.